 We used the following equations to correct for the chromatism (wavelength dependence) of the HWP.

 where $q_{ach}(\lambda)$ and $u_{ach}(\lambda)$ represents Stokes parameter corrected for the chromatism.
-We used this values of Stokes parameters to calculate $\theta_{ach}(\lambda)$.
-The results of this correction are represented in Fig.~\ref{fig.ach}(bottom panel) where gray data represent the position angle before chromatism correction, while the blue data show it after correction.
+We used these values of Stokes parameters to calculate $\theta_{ach}(\lambda)$.
+The results of this correction are represented in Fig.~\ref{fig.ach} (bottom panel), where gray data represent the PA before chromatism correction, while the blue data show it after the correction.